Investor Sentiment – U.S. Market Greed/Fear Index

 AAII U.S. Investor Sentiment Bull – Bear Spread

-AAII U.S. Investor Sentiment Bull – Bear Spread The latest AAII U.S. investor sentiment bull-bear spread indicates a more bearish outlook, reflecting a decline in bullish sentiment and a rise in bearish sentiment among individual investors.
+AAII U.S. Investor Sentiment Bull – Bear Spread The most recent AAII U.S. investor sentiment bull-bear spread reflects ongoing pessimism among individual investors.
 Image: The Daily Shot